jazibobs/jazibobs.github.io/_posts/2022-02-09-days-11-to-20-100daysofcode.md

 ### Day 14 - 12 Feb 2022

-Spent some time learning about information security and how to fluff web servers using the `ffuf` Linux command line tool.
+Spent some time learning about information security and how to fuzz web servers using the `ffuf` Linux command line tool.

 [The course can be found here](https://academy.hackthebox.com/module/details/54)